 Janet Buehler worked in the bowling business for more than 40 years, including more than 25 as a proprietor.
 She served as the first president of the Ladies Professional Bowlers Association.

-LaVerne Carter, a charter member of the PWBA, won the first of her two professional titles at the 1964 BPAA Women’s All-Star (now U.S. Women’s Open) on her way to being named Bowler of the Year.
+LaVerne Carter, a charter member of the PWBA, won the first of her three professional titles at the 1964 BPAA Women’s All-Star (now U.S. Women’s Open) on her way to being named Bowler of the Year.